-AIFTA originating goods brought into Singapore from ASEAN countries or India and are re-exported within these countries (as part of our transhipment hub distribution role), without further processing, can enjoy tariff concessions.
+Back-to-Back Arrangement AIFTA originating goods brought into Singapore from ASEAN countries or India and are re-exported within these countries (as part of our transhipment hub distribution role), without further processing, can enjoy tariff concessions.
 Originating products passing through Parties can also retain their originating status.

-Customs authorities may accept an invoice issued by a third party (either based in a different country or from a different company) that is not a Party to the Agreement, provided that the good meets the necessary requirements.

-As with all Singapore's FTAs, Singapore service suppliers seeking to provide their services in India can enjoy the same rules and regulations as the local companies.
+Third-Party Invoicing Customs authorities may accept an invoice issued by a third party (either based in a different country or from a different company) that is not a Party to the Agreement, provided that the good meets the necessary requirements.
+Trade in Services As with all Singapore's FTAs, Singapore service suppliers seeking to provide their services in India can enjoy the same rules and regulations as the local companies.